DanielHauge/BlockLand/docs/README.md

 We are aware of the following limit to our BlockChain system:

 - Discussion queue must be empty when a new node connects.
 The discussion queue is not tranfered to when a new node connects.
-- Our Blockchain has a lenths of maximum **8.1** blocks.
+- Our Blockchain has a length of maximum **8.1** blocks if a new node wants to join.
+As per now, it will send the whole blockchain to the new node but after 8.1 blocks it cannot send the whole chain any longer.
 (Calculated from the knowlegde that a block is 185 bytes in our system, and with [TCP packet max size](https://stackoverflow.com/questions/2613734/maximum-packet-size-for-a-tcp-connection)
 - Calls to the discuss queue can not happen at the same time.
 If calls have a time slot of 15 ms between is should be no problem.
 - If something occurs at the exact same time, the business logic becomes very heavy.